Skip to main content

 Strong performance analysis is the insight layer of one control system.
 It converts the baseline that Reporting produces into the driver knowledge that Planning requires.
 Driver identification feeds Planning directly — each named driver with an owner becomes an observed assumption input for the next planning cycle, not an inherited one.

-Why Reporting Matters for Mid-Market Companies — the foundation this discipline depends on
+Management Reporting Framework — the foundation this discipline depends on

 Typical Situations